deepinder1992/3DHeatTransfer/paper/paper.md

 `HeatTransfer3D` is a lightweight, high-performance C++17 solver for steady-state and transient 3D heat conduction on structured Cartesian grids.

-The software offers a **streamlined and easy integration** from STL files to simulation by using a custom ray-tracing voxelization method that directly imports complex geometries and automatically classifies internal, external, and boundary regions.
+The software offers streamlined integration from STL files to simulation using a voxelization method based on ray-triangle intersection [@moller1997fast] and triangle-AABB overlap testing [@akenine2001fast] with ray parity counting [@orourke1998computational] that directly imports complex geometries and automatically classifies internal, external, and boundary regions.
 It supports mixed Dirichlet and Neumann boundary conditions on different patches.

 A key feature is its **four interchangeable solver backends**: stencil-based and matrix-based solvers, each available on both CPU (with OpenMP) and CUDA (GPU).
 This multi-backend design allows users to easily trade off between memory usage, convergence speed, and hardware availability.
 Simulation results are exported in VTK format for easy visualization in ParaView.